-stands, very near the parish church, and often it abuts into the churchyard.
+Usually the church-house stood, and in many cases it still stands, very near the parish church, and often it abuts into the churchyard.
 In 1636, for instance, we hear of a feast being kept 'in the Church-house joyning to the Church'.
-Whether 'joyning' means 'annexed structurally', which is unlikely, is not clear, but it undoubtedly means 'very near to'.
-In 1593 a writer named Nashe wrote: 'Hath not the diuell [devil] hys Chapell close adioning to God's Church? neere together.'
-Ale was indeed sometimes sold in the church Usually the church-house stood, and in many cases it still Again, in 1696, there is the statement: 'As like a Church and an alchouse, God and the divell, they manie times dwell tself or in an annexed building such as the porch.
+Whether 'joyning' means 'annexed structurally', which is unlikely, is not clear, but it undoubtedly means 'very near to '.
+In 1593 a writer named Nashe wrote: 'Hath not the diuell [devil] hys Chapell close adioning to God's Church?'
+Again, in 1696, there is the statement: 'As like a Church and an alehouse, God and the divell, they manie times dwell neere together.'
+Ale was indeed sometimes sold in the church itself or in an annexed building such as the porch.